renatabiniek/hush-daisies/TESTING.md

   * bin icon deletes the selected item line from the basket and a toast message appears to confirm
   * if there are no items in the basket, a message appears and Add something button that leads to the products page
   * Keep shopping button redirects to the products page
-  * Secure checkout button redirect to the checkout page
+  * Secure checkout button redirects to the checkout page

   **Checkout page**